 - Lost revenue from the disability of the key employee

-A number of of these plans offer a replacement benefit which will compensate the company for some percentage of the replacement costs (up to certain limits) for the first 12 to 24 months after the key person’s disability occurs.
+A number of these plans offer a replacement benefit that will compensate the company for some percentage of the replacement costs (up to certain limits) for the first 12 to 24 months after the key person’s disability occurs.